utopia-rise/fmod-gdextension/docs/src/doc/user-guide/3-nodes.md

 ```
 To easily retrieve fmod parameters properties path, you can use godot's `Copy Property Path` functionality.

+This does not work with User: Discrete or User: Labeled parameters.
+Make sure you are using User: Continuous parameter type.

 ### Signals

 `FmodEventEmitter2D` and `FmodEventEmitter3D` emits signals: